Showing posts with label The Heroine of a Revolutionary Writer (புரட்சி எழுத்தாளரின் கதாநாயகி) by Ku. Alagirisamy. Show all posts

 “How come such stories occur in your mind?
 No such stories never occur in our mind.
 Do they?”

 “Occurring?
 Nothing occurs on its own.
 There will be no smoke without fire.
 Any event which we see in its fullness in our life shall form the crux of the story.
 It only takes the form of short story or novel.
-You know well that, as a writer, I intend to portray the realistic life as such in my works, don’t you?
-Now you see…!
-I got the theme for the novel which I am presently writing, from this street itself.
-Almost all the events in the novel are real and actually happening.
+You know well that, as a writer, I intend to portray the realistic life as such in my works.
+Now, you see…!
+I’ve got the theme for my novel which I am presently writing, from this street itself.
+Almost all the events in the novel are real and actually happening around here.
 I just have to give it a shape and make it not void of aesthetics.
-It is all only my job in this.”
+It is all my only job in this.”

 “What is that so impressive going on this street?” as Ramanathan asked him, the writer started giving a brief account of the story.

 “Yes…of course.
 She is living in this street.
-That too, in this opposite house.”
+That too, in that house opposite.”

 “Ohh…I see…How long has she been living here?”